pytorch/kineto/tb_plugin/README.md

 Note: Each above duration means wall-clock time.
 It doesn't mean the GPU or CPU during this period is fully utilized.

 The top 4 pie charts are visualizations of the above 4 columns of durations.
-They could show each operator's time percentage more straight forward.
+They make the breakdowns visible at a glance.
-Only N operators with top most durations will be shown in the pie charts.
-And you can change this N in the text box.
+Only the top N operators sorted by duration (configurable in the text box) will be shown in the pie charts.

 The search box enables searching operators by name.